Skip to main content

 Domain Administrators can customize the UDMG Admin UI branding within a Domain.
 Each Domain can have different branding settings.
 To edit Domain branding, follow these steps:

-1. From the Sidebar, click General > Domain.
+1. From the Sidebar, click General > Settings.

 2. Click Banner Customization.